varnerlab/CHEME-1800-Computing-Book/_sources/unit-1-basics/functions.md

 ````
 `````

+(content:references:iteration-patterns)=
 ### Iteration
-Another common programming tasks you'll encounter is iterating over a list of items, and perhaps performning a task using each item.
-For example, finding the sum of a list experimental values so that you can estimate a mean value, or translating words in an article from language to another, etc. Consider two ways to iterate over a collection of items, a `for-loop` and a `while-loop`.
+A typical programming operation is repetitively performing a task using a list of items.
+For example, finding the sum of a list of experimental values to estimate a mean value, translating words in an article from one language to another, etc. This type of operation is called `iteration`.

+There are two common approaches to performing `iteration` that are resident in almost all programming languages, {ref}`content:references:iteration-for-loops` and {ref}`content:references:iteration-while-loops`.

+(content:references:iteration-for-loops)=
-#### For-loops using a loop counter
+#### For-loops
 [For-loops](https://en.wikipedia.org/wiki/For_loop) execute a block of code a fixed number of times.
-[For-loops](https://en.wikipedia.org/wiki/For_loop) have a long history in computing dating back to the late 1950s.
-For-loops are key language constructs in all modern programming languages.
-For-loops have two parts: a header and a body.
+[For-loops](https://en.wikipedia.org/wiki/For_loop), which date back to the late 1950s, are key language constructs in all programming languages.
+For-loops have two parts: a header and a body:
+* The header of a `for-loop` defines the iteration count, i.e., the number of times the loop will be executed.
+In modern `for-loop` header implementations, {ref}`content:references:iteration-for-loops-iterators` provide direct access to the items in a list instead of the item’s index.

-The header of a `for-loop` defines the iteration count while body holds the code that is executed once per iteration.
-The header of a `for-loop` typically declares an explicit loop counter or loop variable which tells the body which iteration is being executed.
+* The body holds the code that is executed once per iteration.
+The header of a `for-loop` typically declares an explicit loop counter or loop variable, which tells the body which iteration is being performed.
 Thus, `for-loops` are used when the number of iterations is known before entering the loop.

 Let's look at the structure and syntax of a `for-loop` in [Julia](https://docs.julialang.org), [Python](https://www.python.org) and the [C-programming language](https://en.wikipedia.org/wiki/C_(programming_language)) where we are iterating over a fixed range of values: